CVPP FAQs

 When are applications due?

 The deadline for the application and associated documentation and requirements is November 30th at midnight EST the year prior to when you plan to take the exam.
-With the exception of the Applicant Reference Forms, all documents should be submitted online at the same time.
+All documents should be submitted online at the same time.
 The online system will not save your work or accept partial application submissions.
-Note, there is an application fee to be processed at time of application submittal ($250 for veterinarians and $150 for licensed veterinary technicians).
+Note, there is an application fee to be processed at the time of application submittal ($250 for veterinarians and $150 for licensed veterinary technicians).

-Requirements include a completed application (click here for application) and supporting documentation, letter of good standing OR proof of licensure (copy of license), two case reports (click here for case report guidelines), 90 hours of pain-related CE, verification of pain management skills, and successful completion of the CVPP written exam.
+Requirements include a completed application (click here for application) and supporting documentation, letter of good standing OR proof of licensure (copy of license), two case reports (click here for case report guidelines), documentation of 90 hours of pain-related CE obtained within the last eight years (click here for CE suggestions and documentation), verification of pain management skills (click here for skills document), and successful completion of the CVPP written exam.

 Who should provide a letter of good standing?

-Your licensing or governing veterinary board can provide a letter of good standing.
+If you need a letter of good standing instead of proof of licensure, the licensing or governing veterinary board of your state, country, or other official group can provide a letter of good standing.

 What should be included in the case reports?

-Case reports should focus on analgesic management of patient treated within the five-year period preceding the application deadline.
-Each candidate is required to submit two case reports, each of which must focus on distinctly different types of pain.
-For example, if one report involves visceral pain, the second report must focus on a different pain
+Case reports should focus on analgesic management of patients treated within the five years preceding the application deadline.
+Each candidate is required to submit two case reports, each focusing on distinctly different types of pain.
+For example, if one report involves visceral pain, the second report must focus on a different pain, or if one case is acute pain, the other could be chronic pain (or a different type of acute pain).
+Click here for the case report template and grading criteria.
+The template must be followed exactly, or the case report will not be accepted.
+Check out these examples of successful case reports:

 What are the options for meeting the CE requirement?